gecille87/Developer-Entry/Readme.md

 ---

 ### **Error Handling**
-Fruitify ensures robust error handling by gracefully managing issues such as:
-- Invalid inputs
+Make sure to account for:
+- Invalid input data (e.g., missing fields or incorrect data types).
-- Authentication failures
+- Authentication issues (e.g., failed token verification).
-- Server-related errors
+- Server-related errors, such as timeouts or connectivity issues.

 ---

 ### **Example Use Case**
-A fruit vendor can utilize Fruitify to manage their inventory effectively:
+Imagine you are a fruit vendor trying to streamline your inventory management:
 - Add fruits like **Apple** or **Banana** with starting stock and price details.
+- View the full inventory to monitor stock levels.
-- View their entire stock and update fruit prices based on market trends.
+- Update fruit prices based on market trends.
 - Remove fruits that are out of season or no longer sold.

 ---

 ### **Technical Requirements**
 - Use **Python** with the `requests` module, or **PHP** with `cURL` or `Guzzle`, to interact with the API.
-- Secure API credentials using **environment variables**.
 - Provide a simple **Command-Line Interface (CLI)** or a basic **web interface** (optional for PHP with HTML forms).
-- Reinforce the concepts of API integration and error handling.
+- Focus on implementing clean, modular code that reinforces API integration and error handling concepts.

 ---